-The vehicle operator must determine that their vehicle is operating satisfactorily and has the required safety equipment and markings (See Section 6.90, Recommended Safety Equipment for Vehicles).
+The vehicle operator must determine that their vehicle is operating satisfactorily (Do a walk around and check wipers, mirrors, lights, beacon, tires, leaking fluids, rocks in tires, mud, loose parts, etc.) and has the required safety equipment and markings by doing a walk around the vehicle (See Section 6.90, Recommended Safety Equipment for Vehicles).
 All operators shall notify their immediate supervisor of any equipment malfunction.